Wat Phrik: History

 According to legend, planting chili became interesting to the locals.
 During the reign of King Naresuan the Great, a camp was set up to fight against the Burmese.
 Gunpowder ammunition was produced on the campgrounds.
 One of the components of making gunpowder is chile and chili leaves, which are widely grown in this subdistrict.

 Wat Phrik Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established.

 Administration

-Central government
+Provincial government

-The administration of Wat Phrik subdistrict (tambon) is responsible for an area that covers 36,806 rai ~ 58.9 sqkm and consists of twelve administrative villages (muban), of which five villages (Moo1 to Moo5) are east (tawan ok) and seven villages (Moo6 to Moo12) are west (tawan tok) of this river.
-As of 2022: 8,533 people and 3,454 households.
+The administration of Wat Phrik subdistrict (tambon) is responsible for an area that covers 36,806 rai ~ 58.9 sqkm and consists of twelve administrative villages (muban), of which five villages (Moo1 to Moo5) are east (tawan ork) and seven villages (Moo6 to Moo12) are west (tawan tok) of this river.
+As of 2025: 8,718 people and 3,742 households.